yaseenscodemuseum/Lumeskin/README.md

-DermaAI - AI-Powered Skin Diagnostic Platform
+<h1>DermaAI - AI-Powered Skin Diagnostic Platform</h1>
 The official monorepo for DermaAI.
 This repository contains all source code and technical assets for the project, including the machine learning models, backend API, and frontend application.

-🚀 Project Overview
+<h2>🚀 Project Overview</h2>
-DermaAI is a cutting-edge tool designed to provide "Precision dermatology at the speed of AI."
+DermaAI is a cutting-edge tool designed to provide "<b>Precision dermatology at the speed of AI</b>."
 By analyzing user-submitted images, our platform leverages advanced computer vision models to detect, classify, and provide information on various skin conditions.
 Our mission is to make initial skin analysis accessible, informative, and instantaneous.

-📂 Repository Structure
+<h2>📂 Repository Structure</h2>
 This repository is structured as a monorepo to streamline development and ensure all components are synchronized.
 The main directories are outlined below.

-🧠 /ml/ - Machine Learning & AI
+<h2>🧠 /ml/ - Machine Learning & AI</h2>
 This directory houses the core intelligence of our platform.
 All work related to data analysis, model training, experimentation, and evaluation resides here.

-Purpose: To develop and iterate on the computer vision models that power our diagnostic engine.
+<b>Purpose:</b> To develop and iterate on the computer vision models that power our diagnostic engine.

-Contents:
+<b>Contents:</b>

 /notebooks: Experimental Jupyter/Colab notebooks for training and analysis.